HarshvardhanThosar/Konverge2021/README.md

 <img src="https://github.com/HarshvardhanThosar/Konverge2021/blob/main/assets/gfx/Konverge2021.svg" alt="Konverge 2021" width="200px">

-This repository hosts a basic static web design for my college fest Konverge 2021.
-The repository is created to provide an initial level example layout to work with.
+This repository hosts a basic web design to provide an example layout to start with.

-## How to use this repository

-1. Download the repository.
-1. Open the html file on browser.
-1. All the major changes are tagged on the webpage, just hover the red dots and follow the instructions.

 > Note: Use the __.debug__ _class_ to html elements to while styling the dimensions.